 At the site EMEC offers developers the use of a bespoke test support buoy.
 If required, the device under test will be connected to the test support buoy via two umbilical cables: one for power transmission and the other for control and communications.
-The buoy can relay data by wireless technology allowing developers to monitor performance remotely, as well as dissipating electricity generated by the device.
+A purpose-built Test Support Buoy moored on site acts as a power sink to allow load-dumping of any electricity generated as heat dissipated to air.
+A simulated grid can be made available to support device performance analysis The buoy can relay data by wireless technology allowing developers to monitor performance remotely, as well as dissipating electricity generated by the device.
 The buoy is also equipped to supply the marine energy devices on test with power and act as navigational aids.

 Each test site comprises one berth with pre-laid foundation and attachment points, and an adjacent test area.
 The pre-laid foundations comprise 5m x 5m x 2m gravity-base frames loaded with densecrete blocks for equipment moorings.
 The area of seabed is also available for rehearsal or deployment of other tools and techniques.